Berlin Secession: Rise and reign of the Secession

 The upheavals that led to the formation of the Berlin Secession began in 1891 on the occasion of the Great International Art Exhibition in Berlin.
 A dispute began after the commission of the Association of Berlin Artists rejected images done by Edvard Munch.
 In May 1898, under the leadership of Walter Leistikow, Franz Skarbina and Max Liebermann, various artists converged to form a "free association for the organization of artistic exhibitions".
 This group was governed by a President, Max Liebermann, and a Secretary, Walter Leistikow, along with an executive committee.
 At the time of its inception, there was a total of 65 members, including both men and women as full members.
 All those involved in the Secession followed a constitution that defined terms of involvement in the group, and nothing could be changed without a three-fourths majority from the committee.
 The Free Union of the XXIV was founded in Munich and exhibited under this name in Berlin.

 There was a variety of causes that led to the break in German art.
 In November 1892, a scandal occurred when an Edvard Munch exhibition was closed by a majority of the members of the Association of Berlin Artists.
-They described Munch's as "repugnant, ugly and mean".
+They described Munch's art as "repugnant, ugly and mean".
 Other artists in favor of Munch, however, were not yet organized enough to leave the established exhibition system of the academy.

 Later, in 1898, the jury of the Great Berlin Art Exhibition rejected a landscape painting by the painter Walter Leistikow.
 Now the proof was finally provided that the "modern art" of the rising artists had no support from the academy.
 This was the final act of momentum needed to organize the secession.
-The president at the time, Max Liebermann, gave some demands to the Secession at the Great Berlin Art Exhibition in 1899.
+The president at the time, Max Liebermann, gave some demands by the Secession at the Great Berlin Art Exhibition in 1899.
 He asked that the secession receive quality space, no less than 8 rooms worth, with an independent jury and committee.
-However, the demand was refused on the grounds of having excessive conditions for such a small group.
-After delegations, a compromise was met, still favoring independence from the rest of the exhibitions, but fewer rooms.
+However, the demands were refused on the grounds of having excessive conditions for such a small group.
+After delegations, a compromise was found, still favoring independence from the rest of the exhibitions, but fewer rooms.

 Liebermann recruited the art dealers Bruno and Paul Cassirer and offered them to become executive secretaries of the Secession.
 They joined in 1899 and together had a seat on the board but without voting rights.
 They were responsible for the planning and execution of the building, which was built according to plans by Hans Grisebach at Kantstraße 12 (corner Fasanenstraße).